vrivn3/vrivn3.github.io/README.md

 4. **Save Your Changes**: Save the changes to your Markdown file.

-5. **Before Uploading to GitHub Pages**:
+5. **Before Uploading to GitHub**:
-   - Before uploading it to GitHub Pages, make sure to rename the file to `index.md` for it to be displayed as the main page of your website.
+   - Before uploading it to GitHub, make sure to rename the file to `index.md` for it to be displayed as the main page of your website.

 You now have a formatted resume ready to be shared or published on platforms like GitHub.

-## Share/host resume on Github pages; a distributed version control system
+## Share/host resume on Github Pages; a distributed version control system

 To follow Andrew Etter's advice, use Github, a distributed version control system.
 Create a repository on GitHub to organize your files.
 Regularly commit changes to track revisions and collaborate.

-_A gif of a resume hosted online using Github and formatted with Jekyll website will be shown at the end of the instructions_
+_A gif of a resume hosted online using Github Pages and formatted with Jekyll website will be shown at the end of the instructions_

 ### Setting up your repository on Github